HFW trainee recruitment

 The Legal Cheek View

-For law students who can tell their port from their starboard, traditional shipping specialist HFW is calling.
-Insiders say that this buccaneering international law firm offers solid training and peer support with less of the ‘always on’ working culture you’ll find elsewhere in the City.
+All hands on deck!
+Traditional shipping specialist Holman Fenwick Willan (HFW) is calling.
+For those who can tell their port from their starboard, insiders say that this buccaneering international law firm offers “excellent training”, peer support and plenty of opportunities to set sail on an international secondment, with less of the ‘always on’ working culture you’ll find elsewhere in the City.

 Continue reading

-Budding lawyers keen to spread their wings are in for a treat, as international secondments are built into the training programme..
-Newbies have recently jetted off to destinations such as Paris, Piraeus, Monaco, Geneva, Melbourne, Dubai and Singapore.
+Budding lawyers keen to spread their wings are in for a treat, as international secondments are built into the training programme.
+Newbies have recently jetted off to destinations such as Paris, Piraeus, Monaco, Hong Kong, Geneva, Melbourne, Dubai and Singapore.
+Virtual client secondments are also on the cards.

-As for those further up the ladder, one newbie offers this experience: “My experience in the firm is that everyone is willing to help — approaching them is the hardest thing.
+The open-plan office design has also created an “egalitarian” vibe in HFW’s working space according to one, with another recruit adding, “due to the new open-plan office, it is far easier to approach superiors and there is less of a closed door policy”.
+Another newbie offered this on partner approachability: “My experience in the firm is that everyone is willing to help — approaching them is the hardest thing.
 You often feel like you might be bothering partners, but usually they will be happy to talk through things if they have the time.
 You have to pick your moments of course, but that also comes with experience, and you can always ask a more senior associate in the first instance.”
-Friendliness can vary between teams – like at many firms – and shipping partners apparently have a particularly good rep for ensuring trainees are warmly welcomed aboard at HFW.
+Friendliness can vary between teams — like at many firms — but shipping partners get a good rep for ensuring trainees are warmly welcomed aboard and, overall, rookies report feeling “comfortable approaching partners to ask questions and talk next steps/strategies through”.

 Deadlines